2001 Major League Baseball postseason: (2) Arizona Diamondbacks vs. (3) Atlanta Braves

 The Diamondbacks defeated the Braves in five games to advance to the World Series for the first time in franchise history.

 Randy Johnson pitched a three-hit complete game shutout as the Diamondbacks took Game 1, out-dueling Greg Maddux.
 In Game 2, Tom Glavine pitched seven strong innings as the Braves blew out the Diamondbacks to even the series headed to Atlanta.
 Curt Schilling pitched another complete game for the Diamondbacks as they regained the series lead in Game 3.
 In Game 4, the Diamondbacks blew out the Braves to take a 3–1 series lead.
 In Game 5, Byung-hyun Kim held off a late rally by the Braves as the Diamondbacks held on to win and secure their first NL pennant.

 The Diamondbacks would return to the NLCS in 2007, but were swept by the Colorado Rockies.
 They would win their next and most recent pennant in 2023 over the Philadelphia Phillies in seven games before coming up short in the World Series.

-This was the last time the Braves appeared in the NLCS until 2020, where they fell to the eventual World Series champion Los Angeles Dodgers in seven games after leading the series three games to one.
+The Braves returned to the NLCS in 2020, but they fell to the eventual World Series champion Los Angeles Dodgers in seven games after leading 3–1 in the series.
 They would eventually win the pennant again in 2021 over the aforementioned Dodgers in six games en route to a World Series title.